Hybrid Action Reinforcement Learning for Quantum Architecture Search: Methodology

+The proposed reinforcement learning-based solution framework, Hybrid-Action Reinforcement Learning for Quantum Architecture Search (HyRLQAS) (Figure~\ref{fig:overall_HyRLQAS}).
+Consistent with~\cite{ostaszewski2021reinforcement, patel2024curriculum}, HyRLQAS formulates the problem as a reinforcement learning process.
+It employs an agent that learns a policy $\pi(a_t|s_t)$ to select an action $a_t$ given a state $s_t$.
+Here, $s_t$ denotes the environment's state, represented by an intermediate circuit from the Tensor-based Circuit Encoding module (see Appendix~\ref{appendix:TBCE}).

+Each episode begins with an empty circuit $c_0$, which is encoded as the initial state $s_0$.
+At each decision step $t$, the agent observes the current state $s_t$ and, guided by its current policy $\pi(a_t|s_t)$, selects an action $a_t$ to incrementally extend the circuit.
+An action $a_t$ consists of a discrete action $z_t$ and a continuous parameter $x_t$.
+Specifically, $z_t$ specifies the type and location of the gate to be inserted at step $t$, while $x_t$ defines a continuous parameter for the initial rotation angle of the newly introduced parameterized gate.
+Upon applying $a_t$, the reward $r(s_t, a_t)$ is observed, and the state transitions to $s_{t+1}$.
+This interaction continues until a termination condition is satisfied.
+Through repeated interactions, the agent learns a policy that maps circuit states to actions $(z_t, x_t)$, with the objective of constructing quantum circuits that maximize the expected cumulative reward.

-Once a candidate circuit has been specified up to the current step, an external classical optimizer is employed to refine all variational parameters in order to minimize the target energy.
-The optimized parameters are then used to prepare the quantum state $|\psi(\vec{\theta})\rangle$, and the energy feedback is computed as the expectation value of the molecular Hamiltonian $H$:
+At each step, the quality of the currently constructed circuit is evaluated using a Variational Quantum Eigensolver (VQE) procedure.
+Once a candidate circuit has been specified up to step $t$, an external classical optimizer is invoked to refine all variational parameters associated with the circuit so as to minimize the target energy.
+Given the optimized parameters $\vec{\theta}$, the circuit prepares a quantum state $|\psi(\vec{\theta})\rangle$, and the energy of the circuit at step $t$ is evaluated as the expectation value of the molecular Hamiltonian $H$: